raspberrypilearning/club-mentoring/en/quiz2/question_3.md

   --- /feedback ---

-- ( ) Present on behalf of the creator
+- ( ) Present on behalf of the creator.

   --- feedback ---
 This is likely to make the creator feel like he can’t present himself and undermine his confidence.
 Instead, focus on getting the attention of the group so the space is quiet enough for creators to present.